rht-labs/tech-exercise/docs/1-the-manual-menace/1-the-basics.md

 9. Check your user permissions in OpenShift by creating your team's `ci-cd` project.

     ```bash#test
-    oc new-project ${TEAM_NAME}-ci-cd || true
+    oc new-project ${TENANT_NAME}-ci-cd || true
     ```

     ![new-project](./images/new-project.png)

     <p class="warn">
-        ⛷️ <b>NOTE</b> ⛷️ - If you are working as a team and are using the same TEAM_NAME, you may receive a message saying this project already exists.
+        ⛷️ <b>NOTE</b> ⛷️ - If you are working as a team and are using the same TENANT_NAME, you may receive a message saying this project already exists.
 One of your team mates would have already created this project.
 It's all good!
     </p>